prantlf/backbone.composite-model/README.md

 ## What Is It For?

-Forward changes (main model attributes -> child model or collection):
+* Forward changes (main model attributes -> child model or collection):

-* Create a property on the main model with the child model or collection automatically
+  + Create a property on the main model with the child model or collection automatically
-* If the root attribute on the main model, which backs up the child model or collection, changes by calling the `set` method, propagate the change to the child model or collection
+  + If the root attribute on the main model, which backs up the child model or collection, changes by calling the `set` method, propagate the change to the child model or collection

-You need to fetch or constantly re-fetch the main model and have the listeners (views) notified about changes in the child models or collections.
+* You need to fetch or constantly re-fetch the main model and have the listeners (views) notified about changes in the child models or collections.

+You can get the up-to-date content of all nested models and collections by calling `toJSON` of the master model.

 ## What Is It Not For?

-Backward changes (child model or collection: -> main model attributes):
+* Backward changes (child model or collection: -> main model attributes):

-* If an attribute of the child model or a model in the child collection changes, propagate the change to the object under the root attribute, which backs up the child model or collection
+  + If an attribute of the child model or a model in the child collection changes, propagate the change to the object under the root attribute, which backs up the child model or collection

-You need to update the child models or collections and store the changes by saving the main model later.
+Instead of updating `attributes` of the master model directly, you can consider calling `set/unset/clear/add/remove/reset` methods of nested models and collections.
+You will be able to get the up-to-date content of all nested models and collections by calling `toJSON` of the master model.

 ## Installation